 In addition to the scope of your implementation, here are some other considerations:

 Decision maker Buy-in The thought of using “the cloud” can be scary to those who aren’t familiar with how it really works.
 Gaining confident buy-in from executives and decision makers is crucial, but in some cases, it should be done delicately and presented with a thorough amount of research.

 Involvement of App Owners and Users Involving and gaining acceptance of the cloud by the application owners (development managers, training managers, QA leads) is important to the success of any change.
 Involving and gaining feedback from key users early in the project will also give you a better chance of success.

 Proof of Concept To present to these decision makers, app owners, and users, you’ll want to build a proof of concept, showing your applications running in the cloud.
-For initial learning, testing, or a quick proof of concept, Skytap offers a free trial.
+For initial learning, testing, or a quick proof of concept, we offer a Skytap Cloud tour.

 Measuring Usage As the cost of the Skytap infrastructure cloud is based on usage, to help estimate the cost, you should measure your concurrent number of virtual machines in use and the resources that those virtual machines consume in terms of the number of virtual CPUs, virtual memory, and disk space consumed.

 Virtual Infrastructure Features No matter the type of infrastructure you choose, you want to make sure that the features are available to provide what you need to replace Lab Manager.
 For example, the ability to clone one (or multiple) virtual machines in seconds, create VM templates, quickly allow remote access to virtual machine consoles over the web, and more.

 Moving from Lab Manager to Skytap Cloud

 As part of any plan to make this move, you should have some idea of what a rough migration plan would look like.
 Certainly, every company’s plan will be different based on the scope of their implementation, frequency of use, and number of virtual machines.